 How to begin Deschooling

-Deschooling is essential to any and all homeschoolers.
+Deschooling is essential to all homeschoolers.
 It helps us to release our traditional school mindset and rethink education and how learning takes place.
 We have discussed why deschooling is essential in a recent post you can check out here.
-Today we are going to jump how to begin deschooling in 15 easy steps.
+Today we are going to jump on how to begin deschooling in 15 easy steps.
 Before we begin, please take a moment to pin this post to your homeschool board.

 15 Easy Steps to Begin Deschooling

 - First, take it slow.
 Things need to slow down as you switch gears.
 You need to build up momentum slowly.
 It takes time to settle into a new way of doing things, especially when it is such a big change.

 - Follow your child’s lead.
 This is something I learned when I first started my journey with early education.
 It is so important to follow their lead, jumping into whatever interests them for a while.